imhicihu/Good-practices-on-repository-creation/README.md

     - Depends mostly on Bitbucket, [Markdown](https://en.wikipedia.org/wiki/Markdown). ~~In the future, can occur a migration to [Github](https://github.com/)~~.
     - In the meantime, some repos have been migrated~~/mirrored~~ to [Github](https://github.com/imhicihu) or are going to be migrated to [Read the docs](https://readthedocs.org/) for our inner documentation and tutorials.
 Please, check the workflow of this migration [here](https://bitbucket.org/imhicihu/documentation-migration-to-read-the-docs-experimental)
 + Dependencies
-    - _the less, the better_.
+    - _The less, the better_.
 A personal [motto](http://dictionary.cambridge.org/es/diccionario/ingles/motto)
 + How to run tests
     - Create an account in [Bitbucket](https://bitbucket.org/) or [Github](https://github.com/) and begin to create your project
 + Deployment instructions